 Further proposed changes are also planned for 12 March 2018, when the Medical Treatment Planning and Decisions Act 2016 will commence.
 This Act will replace the current Medical Treatment Act 1988.

-Update your Power of Attorney
+Create your Power of Attorney online now

 This article contains information of a general nature only and is not specific to your circumstances.
 This is not legal advice and should not be relied upon without independent legal or financial advice, specific to your circumstances.